 Can weight gain be caused by tamoxifen?

 The answer might surprise women who take this medication to prevent a breast cancer recurrence.
+The answer is readily available in a single google search.
+Still women ask Can weight gain be caused by tamoxifen?

 Medical News Today is reporting on a study called the Women’s Healthy Eating and Living (WHEL) study.
 Published in the journal Breast Cancer Research and Treatment it examined more than 3,000 breast cancer survivors ages 27 to 74 who were taking tamoxifen or receiving chemotherapy treatment.